p0lyw0lf/website/src/content/blog/2025-05-15-Packaging-Multiple-Dependent-Python-Modules-Using-Hatch-Nix.md

 ## Drawbacks

-Now, by now means do I intend to represent that this approach is the perfect way of doing things with Python + Nix.
+Now, by no means do I intend to represent that this approach is the perfect way of doing things with Python + Nix.
 Far from it, really.
-Here are just some of rough edges I've run into in this workflow that I'd like to eventually sand off:
+Here are some of rough edges I've run into in this workflow that I'd like to eventually sand off:
 + `shared`, `hello`, and `goodbye` have to live in those strange `$lib/src/$lib` directories.
 This is solely because pyproject.toml doesn't have good multi-package support; Nix itself is flexible enough, but I am relying on pyproject.toml to make the Nix packaging easier.
 + As mentioned earlier, we have to specify all dependencies twice: once in `pyproject.toml`, and once in `package.nix`, which is sad.
 Also, if there are any version constraints in `pyproject.toml`, those will effectively break `package.nix` because Nixpkgs only contains one version of each package.
 + If `shared` ever changes, the hatch environments for `hello` and `goodbye` will need to be deleted and re-recreated.
 Hatch itself seems to have a "development mode" where changed to the current project are reflected in the virtual environment, but it doesn't seem like that applies to this multi-project usecase.